bihealth/sodar-core/docs/source/major_changes.rst

 -------------------

 This release updates SODAR Core from Django v3.2 to v4.2.
-This is a breaking change which causes many updates and also potentially requires updating several dependencies.
+This is a breaking change which causes many updates and also requires updating several dependencies.

-To upgrade, please update the Django requirement along with your site's other Python requirements to match ones in ``requirements/*.txt``.
+Please update the Django requirement along with your site's other Python requirements to match ones in ``requirements/*.txt``.
 See `Django deprecation documentation <https://docs.djangoproject.com/en/dev/internals/deprecation/>`_ for details about what has been deprecated in Django and which changes are mandatory.